thechosentom/LumberSnake/README.md

 # LumberSnake
-Tableau VizQL Analysis in Python
+Tableau VizQL Analysis in Python.
+This is unsupported - but feel free to contribute!

 HOW TO USE LUMBERSNAKE TM (v1.2)
 =========================================